mr-wellick/stock-market/README.md

 + Rewrite css for ActiveStock.js selector: top & bottom padding are uneven.
 + Landscape view for mobile devices generates a height that is too small to correctly render the graph.
 Consider removing graph for landscape view.
 + Implement monthly/daily toggler functionality
++ Adjust for Table.js.
+Added new value to table.
+Design breaks at 700px